Panzerschrek/U-00DC-Sprache/source/docs/en/functions.rst

    fn Foo()
    {
-       Bar(); // A compilation error "function not found" will be producesd on a 64-bit platform.
+       Bar(); // A compilation error "function not found" will be produced on a 64-bit platform.
    }